GUIDELINES FOR RESEARCHERS HOLDING TSAS GRANTS

-6.1 Travel must follow the guidelines in UBC Policy #83, or parallel policies of other universities.
+6.1 Travel must follow the guidelines in UWaterloo Policy 31, or parallel policies of other universities.

 6.2 Whenever possible, researchers are requested to build attendance at TSAS conferences and workshops into the budget of their research projects.
 TSAS represents an ideal forum for the discussion of research results and the network will be more effective if researchers commit to this form of dialogue.

 7.1 A working paper and Policy Briefing Note must be submitted by July 30, 2019.
 We anticipate that Working Papers will also be revised and submitted to journals or other academic forms of publication.
 These positive developments should be itemized in the annual reports submitted to TSAS by affiliated researchers in the years after completion of the project.